Velomotion logo Velomotion small logo

 After the bike was initially announced for a price of 5.499 euros, it will probably start with a discount of 500 euros these days, at least that's what it says on the official website.
 For this you get a solid equipment package that is suitable for everyday use, although here and there the red pencil has definitely been noticeable.
 In addition to the aforementioned lack of a belt drive, this is particularly noticeable in the brakes.
 The built-in Shimano stoppers are reliable, but require significantly higher hand strength than you would expect from a high-quality e-bike in this price range today.

-frame Pegasus Extremo
+Frame Pegasus Extremo

-suspension fork SR Suntour Mobie 25Air
+Fork SR Suntour Mobie 25Air

 Drive Pinion MGU E1.9

-Rechargeable battery 700 Wh
+Battery 700 Wh

 Wheels Ryde Andra 25

-Tubes Schwalbe Marathon Almotion Performance 2,2"
+Tires Schwalbe Marathon Almotion Performance 2,2"

-derailleur Pinion MGU
+Derailleur Pinion MGU

-Gear levers FIT Remote eShift
+Shifter FIT Remote eShift

 Crank Pinion P8534